Cosmic Collider Gravitational Waves sourced by Right-handed Neutrino production from Bubbles: Testing Seesaw, Leptogenesis and Dark Matter: Cosmological relics from Particle Production from Bubbles

 For runaway phase transition with released vaccum energy of the form $\Delta V = \lambda v_\phi^4$, we have $\mathcal{Y}_N$ similar to Eq.~(\ref{46}) and the CP violation parameter $\epsilon_{CP}$ is given in Eq.~(\ref{CP}).
 With this, we first check whether for some values of the RHN mass $M_1$ and coupling $y_\phi$ we can get sufficient baryon asymmetry required by Eq.~(\ref{52}).

 In Fig~\ref{fig:6}, we see, for high phase transition temperature $(T_*)$, the required baryon asymmetry can be produced for RHN masses $M_1 \gtrsim 10^9$ GeV and couplings $y_\phi\gtrsim 10^{-2}$.
-In general there are three Lagrangian parameters (see Eq.~\ref{51}) that can affect the BAU : $\lambda_N,\ y_\phi,\ M_1$ along with the three P.T. parameters : $\alpha,\ \beta/H,\ T_*$.
+A detailed parameter scan is left for Fig.\ref{fig:9} In general there are three Lagrangian parameters (see Eq.~\ref{51}) that can affect the BAU : $\lambda_N,\ y_\phi,\ M_1$ along with the three P.T. parameters : $\alpha,\ \beta/H,\ T_*$.
 Fixing the CP violation to be maximal fixes $\lambda_N$ (see Eq.~\ref{CP1}).
 This leaves us with five free parameters and calls for a detailed parameter scan.

 Figures~\ref{fig:8} and \ref{fig:nin3} show that the observed baryon asymmetry can be reproduced in this model over a broad region of parameter space.
 For instance, for $\alpha = 10$, $\beta/H = 10$, and $y_\phi = 0.1$, successful baryogenesis is obtained for $T_* \gtrsim 10^{9}\ \mathrm{GeV}$ with RHN masses $M_1 \in [10^{12},10^{15}]~\mathrm{GeV}$.
 Portions of this region are also accessible to upcoming GW detectors: BBO and ET can probe the RHN-production GW signal, while ET is additionally sensitive to GWs from bubble collisions.
 This will allow for a inter-detector distinguishability scenario as mentioned in sec~\ref{III}, where receiving a bubble collision GW signal in ET along with a unique RHN production GW signal in BBO would conclusively prove the validity of particle production formalism.